prathamesh1010/Data_Science_Projects/README.md

 # Portfolio
-This is my Dta Science Portfolio Projects.
+This is my Data Science Portfolio Projects.